 Chapter 3.1.7 KDE Partition Manager¶

-KDE partition manager creates partitions and deletes partitions on your hard drives and solid state drives.
+KDE partition manager creates partitions partitions, deletes partitions, and checks the health of your hard drives and solid state drives.

 Deleting and creating new partitions can result in data loss so please back up your data before removing or creating partitions.